 - Warm up the must to 55-58°C and maintain this temperature range, simmering it for 60 minutes.
 Stir from time to time to ensure that the gruel remains homogeneous, and there are no lumps at the bottom.

-- Cool the must to 25-27°C. Add the remaining water and ferment (along with raisins) or wine yeast and stir.
+- Cooldown the must to 25-27°C. Add the remaining water and wine yeast and stir.
 Cover with cheesecloth and leave it for 4 days in a dark room with a room temperature.
 Stir it with clean hands or a wooden stick every 12 hours.
 In 3-8 hours you’ll see foam on its surface, and you’ll notice a smell of fermentation.

 - After 4 days filter the must through 4-5 layers of cheesecloth, squeeze the pulp, and drain all of the fluids.
 The husks can be thrown out.
 Add 500 grams of sugar to the liquid and stir.

 - Pour the banana juice into a fermentation vessel.
 Fill it up to a maximum of 60-65% of the volume.
-Install an air lock of any design on the neck of the container.
-You can also use a medical glove with a needle-pierced hole in one of its fingers.
+Install an airlock of any design on the neck of the container.

 Warning!
 During the first 6-10 days of fermentation, banana wine produces a lot of foam.
 That’s why I recommend filling the vessel only to half or less.

 - Place the container in a dark place (or cover it) with a stable temperature of 18-27°C and leave it till fermentation ends.

 - 5 days after the airlock was installed add the last 500 grams of sugar.
 For this, pour 250 ml of the must through a tube into another vessel, dissolve sugar in it, and pour the syrup back into the fermentation vessel.
 Install the airlock again.